1945 shooting on Dam square, Amsterdam: Shooting

 German and local forces also exchanged fire at Amsterdam Centraal station that day, causing the death of two Dutch soldiers and a number of German soldiers.

+In the evening Richard Taite led a detachment of his squadron into the city centre a few hours after the shooting.
+At sunset, Taite reached the Royal Palace of Amsterdam, and there he received the surrender of the German Ortskommandant Oberstleutnant Hans A. Schröder, in preparation for its occupation by the First Canadian Army the following day.

 Aftermath

 The day after the shooting, on 8 May, Canadian forces entered the city.
 Tens of thousands gathered on Dam square on 9 May to celebrate the liberation and listen to speeches by Prime Minister Gerbrandy and others.

 The shooting was never fully investigated.
 After the event, local newspapers reported between 19 and 22 fatalities, but no official list of casualties was ever released.
 Stichting Memorial voor Damslachtoffers 7 mei 1945, an organisation founded to commemorate the event, has since identified a total of 32 people who died as a result of the event, not including German casualties.
 Twenty-six died immediately while five more died later of gunshot wounds.
 The last known victim died on 22 June.
 The actual number of fatalities may be higher; in some cases, it had not yet been determined whether the death was related to the Dam square shootout.
 The full number of wounded is also unknown; newspaper reports gave between 100 and 120 wounded.